Connect Raleigh Series

 Connect Raleigh Featuring Jason Mayden

-In April, the City of Raleigh kicked off National Small Business Week with a lecture featuring Jason Mayden, CEO and co-founder of Super Heroic, Inc. and former design executive for Nike.
+In April, we kicked off National Small Business Week with a lecture featuring Jason Mayden, CEO and co-founder of Super Heroic, Inc. and former design executive for Nike.
 Mr. Mayden shared his experiences working for a Fortune 500 company as well as what he has learned from starting his own business.

 A panel discussion sponsored by Wake Tech Small Business Center also was held and attendees had an opportunity to meet with the following local organizations who offer resources for small business owners: